anwaar12345/crudfrontend/README.md

-# It is the Front End of SOA CRUD APP
+# It is the Front End of SOA CRUD APP (SOA Dashboard)